Strategies for Addressing Recurrent Pregnancy Loss

 Reproductive Medicine

-Associate Professor of Obstetrics & Gynecology, Reproductive Endocrinology and Infertility University of Texas Health Science San Antonio; Associate Professor at Dell Medical School, Austin, TX
+Associate Professor of Obstetrics & Gynecology, Reproductive Endocrinology and Infertility, University of Texas Health Science San Antonio; Associate Professor, Dell Medical School, Austin, TX

 Loree Johnson, PhD, LFMT